Voice Assistants & Smart Displays

 Apple TV 4K

-• Can be used to control other HomeKit devices (“Turn off the lights and start Netflix”)
+• Can manage other HomeKit devices with commands like “Turn off the lights and start Netflix”

 Roku Ultra

-• Includes Roku Voice Remote with basic voice command support
+• Includes a Roku Voice Remote for basic voice navigation and content search

-• Works with Alexa and Google Assistant externally, not natively with HomeKit
+• Works externally with Alexa and Google Assistant, but not natively with HomeKit

-User giving Siri voice command to Apple TV from iPhone or Apple Watch
+User giving a Siri voice command to Apple TV using an iPhone or Apple Watch to control HomeKit devices and streaming.

 Streaming Features & Content Access